MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/engineering-scenarios.md

 ## Request changes in the engineering product

 The product was sent to a customer, but the customer wasn't completely satisfied and returned feedback with suggestions for improvement.
-The salesclerk, while talking with the customer on the phone, can request the changes that the customer is describing by doing the following:
+The sales clerk, while talking with the customer on the phone, can request the changes that the customer is describing by doing the following:

 1. Go to **Sales and marketing &gt; Sales orders &gt; All sales orders**.